 By Thomas Hauser

-Each year during the holiday season, I publish a list of what I consider to be the best books on the sweet science.
-That list, updated with recently published titles, follows.
+Each year during the holiday season, I publish a “top forty” list of what I consider to be the best books on boxing.
+That list, updated to accommodate recently published titles, follows.
 Some of these books are now out of print.
-But with the proliferation of online services like Abebooks.com, Alibris.com, and Amazon.com, all of them can be found.
+But with the proliferation of online services like Abebooks.com and Amazon.com, all of them can be found.

 Sound and Fury by Dave Kindred (Free Press): The lives of Muhammad Ali and Howard Cosell intertwined.
 Kindred explores the ugly underside of Ali’s early adherence to Nation of Islam doctrine and provides an intimate look at The Greatest in his declining years.
 He also paints a revealing portrait of Howard Cosell, turning the broadcast commentator from caricature and bluster into flesh and blood.

 America on the Ropes by Wayne Rozen (Casey Press) -- This might be the best coffee-table photo book ever devoted to a single fight.
 Jack Johnson is still a vibrant figure in American history, but James Jeffries has been largely forgotten except as an appendage to Papa Jack.
 This book gives both men their due and, in so doing, restores Jeffries’ life and lustre.
 The photographs are extraordinary and arranged perfectly with the text.

 Heroes Without A Country by Donald McRae (Ecco Press) -- This is a beautifully written book about Joe Louis and Jesse Owens; two icons who changed America.
 McRae makes old stories seem fresh and new, and his exhaustive research brings new material to light.
 He is also the author of Dark Trade, a look at the modern boxing scene.